Failing Loudly: An Empirical Study of Methods for Detecting Dataset Shift: Discussion

-\paragraph{Univariate vs multivariate tests} We first evaluate whether we can detect shifts more easily using multiple univariate tests and aggregating their results via the Bonferroni correction or by using multivariate kernel tests.
-We were surprised to find that across DR methods, aggregated univariate tests outperformed multivariate tests (see tables \ref{tab:dr_methods}, \ref{tab:shift_type}, \ref{tab:shift_int}, and \ref{tab:perc_aff}).
+\textbf{Univariate VS Multivariate Tests}: We first evaluate whether we can detect shifts more easily using multiple univariate tests and aggregating their results via the Bonferroni correction or by using multivariate kernel tests. \sr{We were surprised to find that, despite the heavy correction, multiple univariate testing seem to offer comparable performance to multivariate testing (see Table \ref{tab:dr_methods}).}